 - Data Integration

-Computer vision helps computers perform actions that are extremely easy for humans, but not so easy for a machine.
+Computer vision can be an element of this pre-processing step, as it helps computers perform actions that are extremely easy for humans, but not so easy for a machine.

 In the realm of automated document processing, computer vision (CV) helps process document images for very accurate optical character recognition (OCR).